 - You want a balanced hug and feel – the Loom and Leaf has a moderate level of sinkage and hug.
 It’s not so deep that you feel stuck and enveloped, and it’s not so light that you feel excessive push-back.

-- You want exceptional cooling – L&L combines breathable organic cotton, gel infused foams, open cell foam structure, and a spinal cooling gel to deliver some of the best cooling I’ve experienced in any mattress (I’ve only tested one mattress that performed slightly better).
+- You want exceptional cooling – Loom and Leaf combines breathable organic cotton, gel infused foams, open cell foam structure, and a spinal cooling gel to deliver great cooling, especially with a memory foam design.

 - You want natural materials – Loom and Leaf uses natural thistle as the flame retardant (as opposed to a traditional fire sock or chemical FR treatment), organic cotton in the cover, and plant-based foams.
 Granted, it’s not 100% natural from top to bottom, but Loom and Leaf has taken some very sizable steps towards creating a more healthy and hygienic mattress.